A call to arms: making the case for more reusable libraries: Summary and Discussion

 Finally, in \ref{sec:Promises-and-Challenges}, I discussed some promises and challenges of reusable software.
 To continue, perhaps the hardest challenge for reusable libraries is that their development and maintenance is not adequately recognized in academia: it can be difficult to accrue funding for reusable libraries.
 Also, even though reusable libraries can be critical in enabling new science, this is not always reflected in the literature.
-For instance, even though Libxc is used by at least 40 program packages, many of which accrue thousands to tens of thousands citations a year, the \citeyearpar{Lehtola2018_S_1} publication on Libxc\citep{Lehtola2018_S_1} has only been cited a total of 409 times (Google Scholar, 4 Sep 2023) in five years.
+For instance, even though Libxc is used by at least 40 program packages, many of which accrue thousands to tens of thousands citations a year, the \citeyearpar{Lehtola2018_S_1} publication on Libxc\citep{Lehtola2018_S_1} has only been cited a total of 423 times (Google Scholar, 16 October 2023) in five years.
 Given that most electronic structure calculations are carried out with density functionals, which are almost exclusively supplied by Libxc in most programs, were the library properly cited in each publication employing it, the library would likely accrue thousands of citations each year.
 It is also interesting to note in this context that the number of citations also pales in respect to the number of density functionals (>600) available in the current version of Libxc.

 Despite all of these issues, it is my firm belief that reusable libraries have a bright future in computational chemistry.
 There are a variety of tasks where reusable libraries can be fashioned and leveraged to deprecate obsoleted code in various packages.
-Reusable libraries can enhance the reproducibility of calculations in various packages, for instance by standardizing technical aspects such as quadrature grids, which are currently custom in each program package, which has lead to issues trying to reproduce calculations made with different packages; work in this direction is already ongoing.
+Reusable libraries can enhance the reproducibility of calculations across programs, for instance by standardizing technical aspects such as quadrature grids, which are currently custom in each program package, which has lead to issues in the reproduction of calculations; work in this direction is already ongoing.

 It is for the above reasons that I present my call to arms to the community: we need more reusable code instead of more modular code.
 Although reusability is a harder nut to crack than modularity---a good scope for a reusable library should satisfy all four criteria discussed in \ref{sec:Reusable-Libraries}, and the library should be thoroughly documented and tested---the rewards will likely also be greater thanks to the greater applicability and impact of such a project.